tevinowino/learnify-web-application/README.md

 ### Admin Role

 *   **Onboarding & School Setup:**
-    *   **Create New School:** Admins can establish a new school profile, automatically generating a unique school invite code for sharing.
+    *   **Admin Onboarding Flow:** Multi-step process including:
+        1. Creating the school profile (name, type, location).
+        2. Adding initial subjects offered.
+        3. Creating initial classes (main and subject-based).
+        4. Optionally inviting initial teachers and students.
+        5. Configuring initial school settings (e.g., exam mode).
-    *   **Join Existing School:** Option to join an existing school using an invite code, if not already associated with one.
+    *   **Join Existing School (Alternative):** Option to join an existing school using an invite code if not already associated with one through the main onboarding.
 *   **School Management:**
     *   **View & Edit School Name:** The admin who created the school can modify its name.
     *   **Regenerate Invite Code:** Generate a new unique invite code for the school to share with prospective users.